Receiptful/receiptful-api-docs/source/includes/_authentication.md

 |**state:**       |**string** |
 |                 |A random string, at least 10 characters long, that is unique.
 This will be passed on to `redirect_uri` when the User accepts or rejects the authorization, and should be validated to be the same.|

-The User will be required to log-in to Conversio as needed.
+The User will be required to log-in to CM Commerce as needed.

 If all required parameters are present and valid, the User can then review what permissions (scopes) are requested by which App.
 Conversely, any missing or invalid parameters will instead show an error page with a description of each problem.